frederickemerson/modified-render/README.md

 - Currently, we do not have a way to dynamically load a new scene, so to use a different scene, change `sceneIndex` in the struct `RenderConfiguration renderConfiguration` that is found in `hrender.cpp`.

 ## Frequently Encountered Errors
+- The solution fails to build with error message `Cannot open include file: 'glm/glm.hpp': No such file or directory`.
+    - Some files cannot be downloaded (probably due to firewall restrictions).
+    - Right-click the `Falcor` project in Solution Explorer and click `Properties`.
+Under `Build Events` -> `Pre-Build Event`, set `Use In Build` to `No` and click `Apply`.
+    - Download Falcor dependencies [here](https://drive.google.com/file/d/1-9kzI_gp7D4LQShJplJE0S9fp7qPtI2o/view?usp=sharing).
+Move `Media` into the `Falcor` subfolder and `.packman` into `Falcor/Source/Externals`
+    - Download the Pink Room scene [here](https://drive.google.com/file/d/1qIgRt5-yYMwujyhIkZfm0PvHbNMplX7A/view?usp=sharing) and extract it into `hrender/Data`.

 - The server fails to start with error message `Pre-Falcor Init - Bind failed with error code: 10048`.
     - Change the value of `DEFAULT_PORT_UDP` in **both** `hrender/NetworkPasses/ServerNetworkManager.h` and `hrender/NetworkPasses/ClientNetworkManager.h`.
 The default is 1505 but you may try values from 1500 to 1510.
 Make sure that your firewall allows UDP communication across the specified port numbers.